 Educate Medical Staff

-The biggest threat for data security in healthcare is not weak security systems; rather, it’s employees’ neglect and lack of knowledge about cybersecurity.
+The biggest threat to data security in healthcare is not weak security systems; rather, it’s employees’ neglect and lack of knowledge about cybersecurity.
 In fact, 21% of data breaches are the result of human negligence, followed by malware (17%), software failure (17%), and third-party malice and negligence.

 Therefore, it makes sense to develop a comprehensive staff education program covering the following areas: